daryldyck/Toraunttini/README.md

 ##### By Brian Domingo

 **Features include:**
-- Cart Qty updated in auth.js for each html file
+- Cart qty updated in auth.js for each html file
 ___
 ### Contact Page
 ##### By Brian Domingo